muratk3n/thirdwave/en/2021/02/university-rosovksy.md

 owners.
 “Share values” are determined by the quality of management and the product.
 We seek to keep those values as high as possible.
-None of this is to deny that we very much enjoy the calling, and believe that we are engaged in activities of high social value.
+None of this is to deny that we very much enjoy the calling, and believe that we are engaged in activities of high social value...

-Deans

 Both professors and students have in their possession uninterrupted time.
 Time to write, read, think, dream—and to waste.
 A dean’s